Top laptop and 2-in-1s for photo editing, Photoshop

 Mac or Windows will both do equally, it’s a personal preference.
 They both support Adobe programs.
 Chrome OS does not.

 While average laptops cover about 60-70% of the sRGB color gamut, for Photoshop, you’re better off getting one that has around 100%.
 Some also have some or all of Adobe RGB color gamut.
-Adobe RBG can look oversaturated; if you have one with Adobe RBG, it will allow you to switch to sRGB.
+Adobe RBG can look oversaturated on the screen; if you have one with Adobe RBG, it will allow you to switch to sRGB.

 You also have the option of using a good external monitor for color-sensitive work, and using a calibrator on your laptop.
 I don’t think it’s necessary to get all the Adobe RGB on a laptop, as working on a larger external monitor is preferable.
 Some of the best laptops for Photoshop and photo editing include the Adobe RGB gamut, and others do not.